Hours of Operation &

 a few transactions in a given hour.
 Outside of

-Sundays, appointments are best scheduled on
+Sundays, appointments are best scheduled for

-Saturdays or Mondays, but other times can also
+Saturdays or Mondays, but evenings are also

 Showroom & Inventory

 nor will I have inventory available for casual

 browsing.
 My goal is to provide products and